tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 # User Authentication with `Django-Registration-Redux` {#chapter-redux}
 In a [previous chapter](#chapter-user), we added in login and registration functionality by manually coding up the URLs, views and templates.
-However, such functionality is common to many web application so developers have created numerous add-on applications that can be included in your Django project to reduce the amount of code required to provide: login, registration, one-step and two-step authentication, change password, password recovery, etc. In this chapter, we will change our login and register so that it uses a packaged called, `django-registration-redux` to provide these facilities and more.
+However, such functionality is common to many web applications.
+Because of this, developers have created numerous add-on apps that can be included in your Django project to reduce the amount of code required to provide user-related functionality, such as logging in, registration, one-step and two-step authentication, password changing, password recovery, and so forth.
+In this chapter, we will change Rango's login and register functionality so that it uses a packaged called `django-registration-redux`.

-This will mean we will need to re-factor our code to remove the login and registration functionality we previously created, and then setup and configure our project to include the `django-registration-redux` application.
-This chapter also will provide you with some experience of using external applications and show you how easily they can be plugged into your Django project.
+This will mean we will need to re-factor our code to remove the login and registration functionality we previously created.
+From there, we will then work through setting up and configuring Rango and our wider `tango_with_django_project` codebase to make use of the `django-registration-redux` application.
+This chapter also will provide you with some experience of using external Django apps, and will show you how easy it is to plug them into your project.

 ## Setting up Django Registration Redux
-To start we need to first install `django-registration-redux` version 2.2 into your environment using `pip`.
+First, we need to install `django-registration-redux` version `2.2` into your development environment using `pip`.
+Issue the following command at your terminal/Command Prompt.

 {lang="text",linenos=off}
-	pip install -U django-registration-redux==2.2
+	$ pip install -U django-registration-redux==2.2

-Now that it is installed, we need to tell Django that we will be using this application.
-Open up the `settings.py` file, and update the `INSTALLED_APPS` list:
+With the package installed, we need to tell Django that we will be using the `registration` app that comes within the `django-registration-redux` Python package.
+Open up your project's `settings.py` file, and update the `INSTALLED_APPS` list to include the `registration` package.
+An example `INSTALLED_APPS` list is shown below.

 {lang="python",linenos=off}
 	INSTALLED_APPS = [